LiveFastEatTrashRaccoon/RaccoonForLemmy/docs/index.md

 # Overview

-Raccoon for Lemmy is a mobile client for Lemmy, a federated aggregation and discussion platform.
+Raccoon is a mobile client for Lemmy, a federated aggregation and discussion platform.
 The app is implemented as a Kotlin Multiplatform (KMP) project, mainly focusing on the Android platform.

 The project was started as an exercise to play around with Kotlin Multiplatform and Compose